 Always use gauges of adequate capacity for pressure testing.
-Refer to the Operation and Maintenance Instruction Manual or Repair Manual.

 TOOLS

 Always keep head, body, limbs, feet, hands, and fingers away from the bucket and attachments, when in the raised position.

 Prior to any maintenance or repair work, install all supports necessary to this aim according to local and national safety regulations.